The time to file your tax returns is coming soon

 Below are the ways to deduct TDS under Section 195:

-• Buyers should obtain a TAN (Tax Deduction Account Number) under section 203A of the Income Tax Act before deducting the TDS.
-Buyers should also have their PAN number and PAN number of the NRI seller.
+• Person making payment to non resident (Deductor / Buyers) should obtain a TAN (Tax Deduction Account Number) under section 203A of the Income Tax Act before deducting the TDS.
+Deductor should also have their PAN number and PAN number of the NRI.

-• Buyers must deduct TDS at the time of making payment to NRIs.
+• The deductor must deduct TDS at the time of making payment to NRIs.

 • TDS deducted by the buyer should be deposited through challan for TDS payment on or before the 7th of next month in which the TDS is deducted.

-• TDS can be deposited through banks that are authorised by the government or the Income Tax Department to collect direct taxes.
-The burger must make the deposit.
+• TDS can be deposited online or through banks that are authorised by the government or the Income Tax Department to collect direct taxes using challan 281.

-• After the TDS returns have been filed, buyers can issue the TDS certificates or Certificate of Deduction of Tax, i.e. Form 16A to NRI seller.
+• After the TDS returns have been filed, the Deductor can issue the TDS certificates or Certificate of Deduction of Tax, i.e. Form 16A to NRI.
 The certificate should be issued to the seller within 15 days from the due date of TDS returns for the quarter.

-Application for nil or lower TDS deduction certificate by the payer
+Application for Nil or Lower TDS Deduction Certificate by the Non-Resident (NR)

-When the payer believes that no amount or only a partial amount (other than salary) is taxable in the hands of the non-resident in India or that TDS is to be done at a lower rate, then he may make an application under Form 15E to the Assessing Officer (AO) for obtaining a lower or nil deduction certificate.
+When the recipient non-resident believes that no amount or only a partial amount (other than salary) is taxable in India or that TDS is to be done at a lower rate, then he may make an application under Form 13 to the Assessing Officer (AO) for obtaining a lower or nil deduction certificate.
+The assessing office will issue a lower withholding tax certificate u/s 197, which will enable the deductor or payer to deduct the TDS at a much lower rate.

-The payer responsible for paying any amount to a non-resident or a foreign company is required to furnish complete and accurate information regarding such payment in Form 15CA and Form 15CB with the AO.
+The payer responsible for paying any amount to a non-resident or a foreign company is required to furnish complete and accurate information regarding such payment in Form 15CA and Form 15CB via the income tax e-filing portal.
 Note that such information must be furnished even if the amount paid is not taxable under the Act.
+This is a necessity since the bank will request the same before remitting such an amount outside India.
 Failure to do such compliance shall attract a penalty of Rs 1 lakh under Section 271-I.

 Consequences of Not Paying TDS Under Section 195

-Following are the consequences when individuals do not fulfil the provisions of Section 195:
+Following are the consequences when individuals do not fulfill the provisions of Section 195:

-• In case the tax deducted is not withheld or submitted for a given time, the allowance will be cancelled in the year of payment.
+• In case the tax deducted is not withheld or submitted for a given time, the expenditure will be disallowed in case of business and will be allowed only in the year of such payment.

 • When the payer deducts the TDS but fails to submit it within the due date, he/she will be charged with a 1.5% interest from the date of deduction to the date of deposit.